dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ```

 ### Load Data
-This function downloads a zipped file from the web and stores it in the requested library.
+This function downloads a zipped file from the web and stores it in the designated directory.
 The function checks of the raw data directory exists, and creates it if it doesn't.
 Next, the file is downloaded if the file doesn't exist, or the the file wasn't downloaded on the current day.
 Finally, we read the file into a data frame and return it to the master script.

   * Args: